davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 2.6.8 =

+* Factored out a dependency on the intdiv function introduced in PHP 7

 = 2.6.6 =